a327ex/yaoui/README.md

 ---

 With these 3 main elements you get a good compromise between not having to do any manual placement but also being able to lay your elements out in a way that looks appealing.
-You can put Flows instead of Stacks, Stacks instead of Flows and have them be nested in whatever way you want.
+You can put Flows inside Stacks, Stacks inside Flows, Stacks inside Stacks, etc and have them be nested in whatever way you want.
 The only limitation is that a View should only have one element and that element should be either a Stack or a Flow (and then inside this Stack/Flow you can do whatever).

 ### Accessing elements